Top 7 Things to do in Cottonwood, Arizona

 Where to Eat in Cottonwood, Arizona

 For such a small town, Cottonwood has some ridiculously good restaurants.
-And, there are a lot of them to choose from!
+And there are a lot of them to choose from!
 Here were our favorites and some of the most popular places to go.

 Crema

-It’s located at 917 N Main St, Cottonwood, AZ 86326 and is open from 7 to 2 daily.
+It’s located at 917 N Main St, Cottonwood, AZ 86326, and is open from 7 to 2 daily.

 Pizzeria Bocce

 Pizzeria Bocce was our first stop and did not disappoint.
-Their bartender makes insanely good specialty drinks and the food was as good as we read.
+Their bartender makes insanely good specialty drinks, and the food was as good as we read.
 Pizza snobs will rejoice here, and they have some interesting offerings like carbonara and a Cire’s meat lover’s pizza.
-They offer a great half pizza and salad option that was the perfect amount of food.

 Pizzeria Bocce is located at 1060 N Main St, Cottonwood, AZ 86326.
-It’s open from 4 to 10 every day except for Saturday, when it’s open from 12 to 10.
+It’s open from 4 to 10 every day except for Saturday when it’s open from 12 to 10.

 When to Visit Cottonwood

-Cottonwood, Arizona is at a higher elevation than the Phoenix area, which makes for a more temperate climate.
-When you think of Phoenix, the summers are scorching and the winters are mild and beautiful.
+Cottonwood, Arizona, is at a higher elevation than the Phoenix area, which makes for a more temperate climate.
+When you think of Phoenix, the summers are scorching, and the winters are mild and beautiful.

-Summers in Cottonwood are milder though they can get quite humid as it’s monsoon season.
-Highs are often in the 90s (32 to 36°C) so they can feel quite hot (though nothing like in Phoenix)!
+Summers in Cottonwood are milder, though they can get quite humid as it’s monsoon season.
+Highs are often in the 90s (32 to 36°C), so they can feel quite hot (though nothing like in Phoenix)!

 How to Get to Cottonwood, Arizona

-Cottonwood is a two-hour drive from Phoenix so if you’re not driving, you’ll want to fly into Phoenix Sky Harbor Airport (PHX).
-Check out the Phoenix area as there are so many fun things to do there.
+Cottonwood is a two-hour drive from Phoenix, so if you’re not driving, you’ll want to fly into Phoenix Sky Harbor Airport (PHX).
+Check out the Phoenix area, as there are so many fun things to do there.

 Once you’ve spent a few days, head north on I17 to get to the Cottonwood and Sedona areas.
-Then head west on 260 and you’ll drive right into town.
+Then head west on 260, and you’ll drive right into town.

 Why You Should Check Out the Many Fun Things to Do in Cottonwood, Arizona

-Tourists visiting Arizona tend to hit the top spots, Phoenix, Tucson, Sedona, and the Grand Canyon.
-They are all worthy of your time but show a very different aspect of this incredibly diverse state.
-To get to see the small town Old West-feel of Arizona, check out Cottonwood.
-It’s a short drive from Sedona, so if you’re heading there, it’s well worth the stop.
+Arizona tourists tend to hit the top spots, Phoenix, Tucson, Sedona, and the Grand Canyon.
+They are all worthy of your time but show a different aspect of this incredibly diverse state.

 You Might Also Like